Welcome to Paediatric Physiotherapy Centre

 Out reach services can be arranged for an additional travel fee.
 The physiotherapist can see your child at home, school or pre-school if in the Inner North West region of Melbourne.

-Aim is to provide quality physiotherapy that improves your child’s physical development and function.
+Our aim is to provide quality physiotherapy and Speech Pathology that improves your child’s physical development and function.

 - Yooralla special school and kindergarten,